-The Louvre is still going strong.
-It’s still incrediblebeing amidst so many fine works, from Egyptian antiquities to mythical mainstays, and, ridiculously filled with tourists, which isn’t surprising given it was the month of August.
-If you’ve ever been to the Louvre, you know that it’s large enough to have a completely different experience with every visit.
-We took advantage of the “Another Louvre” tour this time, which exposed us to rooms I’ve never seen and probably otherwise wouldn’t have.
-It also allowed us to think about and see works of art differently alongside the running dialogue from our overly enthusiastic and utterly charming Parisian guide.
+The Louvre is a beast.
+It’s overwhelming taking in the range of work, from Egyptian antiquities to mythical mainstays.
+And, it’s ridiculously filled with tourists, especially in the summer months.
+If you’ve ever been, you know that it’s large enough to have a completely different experience with every visit.
+On our last go round, we did the “Another Louvre” tour and saw rooms I’ve never seen and probably otherwise wouldn’t have.
+And we had the running dialogue from our overly enthusiastic, utterly charming guide filling all voids.

-But some things had changed: the Mona Lisa was moved.
+But the Mona Lisa had been moved.
 For a few months, its home was the Galerie Médicis (through October, 2019, read the NY Times report here).
 This had a twofold effect of madhouse confusion and a situation that we now affectionately refer to as”Mosh pit Mona”.

 Confusion.
 The maps weren’t updated so you head over the to Denon wing only to realize you’re meant to be waiting to enter the Richelieu wing.
 This means an extra round of waiting to board the escalator up to Richelieu, unless you happen to already be on the mezzanine level from (thinking about) eating at the restaurant or hall cafe up there.
 In that case, you can just swing into the mezz level ticket gate wing entrance and begin your experience.

 Mosh pit.
-After winding through a back and forth queue that rivals the customs line at ATL Hartsfield-Jackson, a rectangular area is set up just in front of Mona into where a group of general public members are permitted to advance in order to get the “closest look”.
+After winding through a back and forth queue rivaling the customs line at ATL Hartsfield-Jackson airport, there’s a rectangular area set up just in front of Mona into where a group of general public members are permitted to advance in order to get the “closest look”.
 This amounts to a small hoard of folks elbowing towards front and center while guards hoot and howl about staying back, stopping flash photography, and keeping it moving.
-After watching the mosh pit experience unfold for a while on ahead, we requested to be forwarded to the end of the queue.
+After watching the mosh pit experience unfold for a while on ahead, we requested being forwarded to the end.
 This meant foregoing a chance to get an up close with Mona but we wouldn’t have to deal with the pushing.
 Ironically, in requesting as much, we got closer to Mona than anyone else because we were ushered right in front of her.
 I took loads of pics with my minds eye because our suit-coated security person made us promise we wouldn’t do so physically.
 Is it a ticketable offense?
-I still wonder.
-Our pictures from the side and above the crowd captured plenty.

 Mona has always been popular.
-This is next level.
-It’s art as celebrity and the plebeians just want to be close to her.
+This was next level.
+It’s art as celebrity and the plebeians just want to get close.
 No one is looking at the painting.
 Ten seconds isn’t enough time to parse brush strokes.
 There’s no chance to move forward and backward to work on deciding if there’s a grimace or a smile.
 But maybe most poignantly, the situation has me wondering about how to handle the world’s most popular paintings.

 Maybe the Louvre should offer multi visit tickets.
 Who has time for that in their travel schedule?
 What about limiting visits to one wing on any given day?
 But, I’m here to see the Mona Lisa!
 Should visits with Mona be scheduled, timed, and in small groups?
 We’re going to lose money that way.